aitechroberts/neuro-nav/data-ops-ui/ARCHITECTURE.md

    - Upload new data: UI streams the file directly to the raw S3 bucket using multipart upload, then submits a Prefect run with `data_mode="existing"` pointing at the uploaded key.
    - Select existing data: UI lists keys in the raw bucket and submits with `data_mode="existing"`.
    - Optional: Upload a model checkpoint to the checkpoints bucket.
 This upload is independent and is not passed into the Batch job.
+   - Optional: Upload an evaluation artifact to the evaluations bucket (datasets).
+This upload is independent and is not passed into the Batch job.
 3. Optionally choose a GPU image tag from `gpu-jobs` and toggle whether to override the Batch job’s image.
 4. UI calls `run_deployment(...)` (non‑blocking).
 Prefect creates a flow run.
 5. Flow submits an AWS Batch job (if `run_batch=true`), passing the input S3 key and output name.
 6. Outputs are written to the finished bucket; logs/metrics are visible in Prefect and CloudWatch.
+7. After the Batch job succeeds (and if `evaluations_bucket` is configured), the flow copies the output artifact from the finished bucket into the evaluations bucket for downstream analysis.

 ## Terraform (infra) – files to know